 Fire is probably the most devastating of disasters that can strike a building.
 As well as the damage caused by heat and smoke, the water used to extinguish the blaze can also cause serious issues.

-Working in partnership with other expert organisations, Historic England has contributed to three guidance publications:
+Working in partnership with other expert organisations, Historic England has contributed to the fire safety and prevention guidance below.

 Fires in Thatched Roof Properties